-We always recommend JJ valves for this amplifier.
+We always recommend Marshall power valves for this amplifier.
 This is because they guarantee you get awesome tone and long life and they don’t cost a fortune.

-We also have original Marshall EL34 power valves in stock if you specifically want the Marshall branded ones.
+We also have 4 x Marshall EL34 power valves in stock if you have the 100w version of this amplifier.

 So restore the tone, the power and the sparkle to your guitar amplifier.
 Treat yourself to a brand new set of valves today.